-I consider myself a demi/gray-romantic bisexual.
+I consider myself a demi/gray-romantic bi person.
 This means that I don’t often get crushes on people, and usually don’t really have a strong desire to be in a romantic relationship with anyone.
 But that doesn’t mean that I’m not attracted to people.
 In fact, I’m attracted to a lot of people, regardless of gender.
 I always have been, but I didn’t identify myself as bisexual until I was 27.

 This is due in part to the fact that I have only had exactly one serious long-term relationship, which was with a man.
 People just assume everyone is monosexual, and that you’re either gay/lesbian or straight depending on the gender of the person you’re dating, and I was guilty of doing just that.
-It took a lot of self-reflection and inner debating (and some tumblr browsing) to realize that I could still be bisexual, even if I had never dated a woman.
+It took a lot of self-reflection and inner debating (and some Tumblr browsing) to realize that I could still be bisexual, even if I had never dated a woman.

 Angelina Jolie, #oneofus

 Once I had the proper words to describe myself, I started looking more into the LGBT+ community (in which I had previously considered myself an ally) and ways I could get involved, but then I started to realize that the B doesn’t seem to be included most of the time.
 People think bisexuality is just a pit stop on the way to being gay or lesbian, or it’s just an experimental phase in college for straight people.

 The worst part is that bi people face discrimination from both sides.
 Straight people don’t accept us (unless we’re willing to participate in their threesome), and the queer “community” rejects us citing our “privilege” in “passing” as straight.
 It’s not viewed as a valid orientation, and we’re told that we’re a bunch of greedy cheaters, or that we’re confused and just need to pick a side.